michaeljlang/PacoresSplitter/README.md

 For Chinese, segmentation is carried out using code developed for [Bertalign](https://github.com/bfsujason/bertalign/tree/main) by Lei Liu & Min Zhu (2022).

 ## Use
+PacoresSplitter can be run directly in Google Colab.

+[This notebook](https://colab.research.google.com/drive/1xQh_8_cfKSgBEl_4ccALsTv4xMbsEFys?usp=sharing) provides examples using chapters from texts in different languages.
+The user can also load single files.

-PacoresSplitter can be run directly in a [Google Colab notebook](https://colab.research.google.com/drive/1iWqQQE9PuiGy4MmjLfV6KSEmLMafNZqM?usp=sharing).
-It is only necessary specify the routes to the input and output folders (in_dir and out_dir, respectively.
+[This notebook](https://colab.research.google.com/drive/1iWqQQE9PuiGy4MmjLfV6KSEmLMafNZqM?usp=sharing) will split a single file or a batch of files.
+It is only necessary specify the routes to the input and output folders (**in_dir** and **out_dir**, respectively.
 Output is in the form of a txt file.

-Remember to create a copy of your own in Drive in order to save changes.
+**Remember to create your own copy in Drive in order to save changes.**

 ## Credits and Funding
 PacoresSplitter was developed by Michael Lang through the PaCorEs research group at the University of Santiago de Compostela in Galicia, Spain, and funded through the following grant: Corpus paralelos online del español PID2021-125313OB-I00.
 Agencia Estatal de Investigación.